parklez/Half-Life-Backwards/README.md

 # Half-Life Backwards

-This soft-mod allows the player to backtrack from Nihilanth all the way back to Anomalous Materials with a few ammo and health replenishments.\
+This soft-mod allows the player to backtrack from Interloper all the way back to Anomalous Materials with a few ammo and health replenishments.\
 *It's confusing and not really recommended for casual players!
 Have fun!*

 Credits to [yamii](https://github.com/xYamii)